This article was originally published in the Bath & Body Trend Report. Receive your copy here

 Consumers are becoming more experimental with their use of scent, while also looking to extend the sillage of their favourite scents.

-This whole-body approach to wearing fragrance is one that more perfume brands are exploring, and it broadens the range of different fragrance gestures available to consumers.
+This trend explores why a whole-body approach to wearing fragrance is one that more perfume brands are exploring.

 Trend 4: Dermatologists are calling 2023 the ‘Year of the Neck’